Keeping everyone happy including yourself

-Keeping everyone happy at this time of the year can be an enormous challenge, whether it is the kids, your visitors or even your partner.
+Keeping everyone happy can be enormous challenge, whether it is the kids, your visitors or even your partner.
+And somewhere along the line you feel your happiness is being put to the back of the queue.
 This can result in irritability and tempers getting frayed.
-Now I am not saying the following advice will circumvent all your parenting and relationship challenges but it really can help.
+Now I am not saying the following advice will circumvent all your parenting and relationship challenges but it really can help everyone including yourself.

 Listen and understand before you engage your mouth

 Listening and understanding before engaging your mouth can really save a lot of disputes and misunderstandings.
 A lot of the time we speak and make judgements about a situation before we have had time to take on board all the facts.
 This can be with friends, family or even our children.
 This can stop any situation escalating.

 Children are masters at making you engage